Referential actions

 Referential actions are part of the ANSI SQL standard.
 However, there are special cases where some relational databases diverge from the standard.

-MySQL, and the underlying InnoDB storage engine, does not support SetDefault.
-The exact behavior depends on the database version:
+MySQL/MariaDB, and the underlying InnoDB storage engine, does not support SetDefault

-• In MySQL versions 5.6 and later, and MariaDB versions before 10.5, attempting to create a table definition with the SET DEFAULT referential action fails with a syntax error.
+referential action, but a foreign key constraint error is triggered at runtime. - In MySQL versions 5.6 and later, and MariaDB versions before 10.5, attempting to create a table definition with the

-For this reason, when you set mysql as the database provider, Prisma ORM warns users to replace SetDefault referential actions in the Prisma schema with another action.
+as the database provider, Prisma ORM warns users to replace SetDefault

 PostgreSQL

-PostgreSQL is the only database supported by Prisma ORM that allows you to define a SetNull referential action that refers to a non-nullable field.
+referential action that refers to a non-nullable field.
 However, this raises a foreign key constraint error when the action is triggered at runtime.

-For this reason, when you set postgres as the database provider in the (default) foreignKeys relation mode, Prisma ORM warns users to mark as optional any fields that are included in a @relation attribute with a SetNull referential action.
-For all other database providers, Prisma ORM rejects the schema with a validation error.
+relation mode, Prisma ORM warns users to mark as optional any fields that are included in a @relation

 SQL Server